-- 10 No other person should be present during the oral test, with the exception of another teacher/Examiner, moderator or representative of CIE. - 11 Candidates may be examined singly or in pairs.
+- 9 The oral tests must take place under examination conditions.
+The Centre must provide adequate supervision to ensure that candidates leaving the room for the oral tests do not communicate with those waiting to enter. - 10 No other person should be present during the oral test, with the exception of another teacher/Examiner, moderator or representative of Cambridge. - 11 Candidates may be examined singly or in pairs.
 If the examiner records a pair of candidates, it is important for the external moderator to know which candidate is speaking at any one time.
-Therefore, pair two candidates whose voices are clearly dissimilar, and avoid pairing candidates with the same first - 12 Candidates may not bring any notes into the examination room, and they may not use dictionaries. - 13 There is a range of Oral Assessment Cards, and the teacher/Examiner (not the candidate) chooses the card for each candidate.
+Therefore, pair two candidates whose voices are clearly dissimilar, and avoid pairing candidates with the same first names. - 12 Candidates may not bring any notes into the examination room, and they may not use dictionaries. - 13 There is a range of Oral Assessment Cards, and the teacher/Examiner (not the candidate) chooses the card for each candidate.
 The teacher/Examiner should use as wide a variety as possible of the cards during the oral tests at the Centre.
 In order to give candidates every chance to do themselves justice, the teacher/Examiner should select the Oral Assessment Card with care.
 The warm-up section may give the teacher/Examiner an indication of the best card to select.
 Remember that the test is one of spoken language not subject knowledge: if it becomes apparent that the candidate finds the topic difficult or inappropriate it is perfectly permissible to move into more productive areas.
-There is no need to stick rigidly to the examiner prompts in such cases. - 14 The teacher/Examiner should face the candidate, with a table or desk in between.
-Candidates should not be able to see notes made on Oral Examination Summary Forms or similar paperwork.
+There is no need to stick rigidly to the examiner prompts in such cases.